-- (23) The symbols or literals. - (24) The length, in bytes (in decimal notation), of the field represented by the symbol.
-The length of a literal is always 1. - (25) Either the address that the symbol or literal represents, or a value to which the symbol is equated.
-The value is 3 bytes long, except for the following, which are 4 bytes long: CSECT, DSECT, START, COM, DXD, EQU, LOCTR, EXTRN, WXTRN, and a duplicate symbol. - (26) The number of the statement in which the symbol or literal was defined. - (27) The statement numbers of statements in which the symbol or literal appears as an operand.
+(6) SYMBOL: The symbols or literals.

+LEN: The length, in bytes (in decimal notation), of the field represented by the symbol.

+VALUE: Either the address that the symbol or literal represents, or a value to which the symbol is equated.
+The value is 3 bytes long, except for the following, which are 4 bytes long: CSECT, DSECT, START, COM, DXD, EQU, LOCTR, EXTRN, WXTRN, and a duplicate symbol.

+DEFN: The number of the statement in which the symbol or literal was defined.

+REFERENCES: The statement numbers of statements in which the symbol or literal appears as an operand.
 In the case of a duplicate symbol or literal, the assembler fills this column with the message: